 Multi-site sample means more than one site, where site can be defined as an LEA, locality, or State.
 A sample could be multi-site if it includes campuses in two or more localities (e.g., cities or counties), even if the campuses all belong to the same LEA or the same postsecondary school system.
-Multiple studies can cumulatively be used to meet the multi-site sample and the large sample (as defined in this notice) requirements of strong evidence, as long as each study meets the other requirements for strong evidence.
+Multiple studies can cumulatively meet the multi-site sample and large sample (as defined in this notice) requirements of moderate evidence, as long as each study meets the other requirements of the particular level of evidence (i.e., moderate evidence).